JEvan234/SportsInnovationHackathon/README.md

 # 2025 Sports Innovation Hackathon
-The goal of this hackathon was to research and develop a solution to a problem within ~36 hours in one of three general catagories:
+The goal of this hackathon was to research and develop a solution to a problem within ~36 hours in one of three general catagories: <br>
--Fan Engagement
+-Fan Engagement <br>
--Gameday Operations
+-Gameday Operations <br>
--Athlete Experience
+-Athlete Experience <br>
 <br>

 ## Our Solution: